 Early History of the Awchlek family

-Another 263 words (19 lines of text) covering the years 1296, 1311 and 1464 are included under the topic Early Awchlek History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Awchlek research.
+Another 132 words (9 lines of text) covering the years 1296, 1311, 1464, 1306 and 1499 are included under the topic Early Awchlek History in all our PDF Extended History products and printed products wherever possible.

 Awchlek Spelling Variations

 Prior to the first dictionaries, scribes spelled words according to sound.
 This, and the fact that Scottish names were repeatedly translated from Gaelic to English and back, contributed to the enormous number of spelling variations in Scottish names.
 Awchlek has been spelled Affleck, Athlyk, Athinkel, Auchlek, Athlek, Achleck, Achinfleck, Afleck, Authinlek and many more.